How to effectively fund your small business and manage debt

 Why is funding your small business important?

-Businesses of all sizes need funding for various reasons, but there are some common situations why a company might apply for outside funding.
+Businesses of all sizes need funding for various reasons, but there are some common situations when a company might apply for outside funding.

-If you don’t have thousands of pounds of your own money to spend on set-up, you might choose to take out a loan.
-If you need access to more finances to buy bigger premises, hire more staff or expand, funding can help.
+If you don’t have thousands of pounds of your own money to spend on set-up, you might choose to take out a startup loan.
+If you need access to more finances to buy bigger premises, hire more staff or expand, external funding can also help.

 How do you know how much funding you’ll need?

-It really depends on your business, how much money you have available to spend and how well you’re selling stock.
+The amount of funding you need will depend on your business, how much money you have available to spend, and how well your business is going.
 It helps to create a business plan to see which areas of your business could benefit from extra funding.
 Find out more about how to easily write a business plan with our guide

 Having a realistic idea of your start-up costs and how much it is going to cost to keep your business running will really help you work out how much funding you need.
 A good tip is to take notice of your cash flow, so you don’t run out of money.
 This will help you to avoid borrowing more than necessary and getting into some sticky situations.